paraspell/docs/docs/router/router-use.md

 Instead of `0x84fc49ce30071ea611731838cc7736113c1ec68fbc47119be8a0805066df9b2b`

 ## Manual exchange selection
-If you wish to select your exchange chain manually you can do that by providing aditional parameter `.exchange()` in the call.
-Router will then use exchange chainn of your choice.
+If you wish to select your exchange chain manually you can do that by providing additional parameter `.exchange()` in the call.
+The router will then use the exchange chain of your choice.

 ### Builder pattern